 Identifying Relapse Triggers

 In early recovery it's important to identify relapse triggers.
 A trigger is an event or series of events that potentially causes you to drink, overeat or engage in addictive behavior.

-You may not aware of your triggers until you have a slip or relapse.
+You may not be aware of your triggers until you have a slip or relapse.
 What most people don't realize is that a relapse starts weeks or even months before actual use.
-Really, yep!
-Keep reading.
+Yep, keep reading!

 A relapse trigger can be a specific event, such as a relationship problem, a loss, or change that throws you off balance.
 Or, it can be a series of stressors that overwhelm you and create an inability to cope.
 When using, you don't feel but in sobriety feelings come back with a vengeance because you aren't used to feeling them so it 's really uncomfortable.

-If your first reaction is to ignore it and hope it goes away watch out!
+In early recovery your first reaction is to ignore it and hope it goes away.
+Be careful!
 Any form of denial is a relapse warning sign.

-That's why learning how to handle stress and difficult emotions are vital in early recovery.
-You must learn to face what's happening so that it doesn't bite you in the rear later.
+That's why learning how to handle stress and emotions are vital in early recovery.
+You must learn to face what's happening so those feelings don't get buried under a mountain of denial.

 Part of handling stress is being able to identify feelings in the moment.
-Anger and resentment tend to surface when newly sober.
+Lots of feelings tend to surface when newly sober.
 Sadness, unresolved losses, and anger are common one the addict avoids.
 Learning to feel your feelings is a vital part of recovery.

 Here are some common situations that can trigger the desire to use again.